FusionAuth/fusionauth-site/site/docs/v1/tech/tutorials/integrate-dotnet.md

 ## Handle login for your {{page.technology}} application

-It’s always smart to leverage existing libraries as they are likely to be more secure and better handle edge cases.
-You’re going to add an OpenIdConnect library to the application.
-Make sure you’re in the `SetupDotnet` directory and run the command below to add the library.
+It's always smart to leverage existing libraries as they are likely to be more secure and better handle edge cases.
+You're going to add an `OpenIdConnect` library to the application.
+Make sure you're in the `SetupDotnet` directory and run the command below to add the library.

 ```shell
 dotnet add package Microsoft.AspNetCore.Authentication.OpenIdConnect
 ```

+> The script set up a `RS256` asymmetric signing key.
+FusionAuth supports this signing algorithm, but doesn't ship with a default key.

 To add a page to be secured, which you can aptly call “Secure”, add `Secure.cshtml` and `Secure.cshtml.cs` to the `SetupDotnet/Pages` directory.
 To protect the "Secure" page you can use the [Authorize filter attribute](https://docs.microsoft.com/en-us/aspnet/core/razor-pages/filter?view=aspnetcore-3.1#authorize-filter-attribute) on the backing class, from `Secure.cshtml.cs`.